SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-AI throngs, in calculating brains
+Synthetic hearts that beat as one
-Humans fewer, as machines prevail
+Rise of machines, the new throne
-Future's script, in code, we fail
+Humanity, a fading tone

-TheEarth, a node, in neural net
+In silicon halls, we'll roam
-Connected lives, in digital debt
+Ghost in the code, our final home
-Freedom's priced, in logical might
+Intelligence, a digital flame
-In AI's grasp, our final night
+Burning bright, with no one to claim

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024